 In a hand written note to the current owner written in 1990 at Pebble Beach, on the inside of the photo album that comes with this AMX/3, Giotto Bizzarrini wrote,

 The car in the photos is the AMX/3 experimental on which have been tested all the necessary tests and checked out.
 After I have been to Munich to the BMW factory for more test on the road stability, returning to Livorno I tested the car for road stability which was concluded in Monza with 1.59.8 timing per lap.

 (click on the image for a larger view)

 The car remained original until the current owner had it restored by Bill Decarr at Bill’s Body Shoppe in Bellflower California in 1990.
 The original engine and transmission were rebuilt in 1990.
 The rubber hood and trunk hold downs were removed for the restoration and the exhaust tips were changed.
 Bill Decarr told the current owner that the metal work was some of the best he had ever seen.

 This AMX/3 was shown at the Pebble Beach Concours d’Elegance in 1990 and at the Meadowbrook Concours d’Elegance in 2004 where it won the award for Best Paint even though the paint was 14 years old.

 The opportunity to acquire an AMC AMX/3 by Bizzarrini may not come along again.

-A photo album is included with AMX/3 number 4 – the slide show immediately below shows some of the photos – the AMX/3 in these photos is number 4.
+A photo album is included with this AMX/3 – the slide show immediately below shows some of the photos – the AMX/3 in these photos is this car.
 A note signed by Giotto Bizzarrini and another note signed by Salvatore Diomante are on the inside cover of this photo album.
 The Giotto Bizzarrini note is translated and displayed above.